Decriminalize

 Dave poted these comments

-Too bad this prop isn't just about in private sexwork which is probably 90% of
+Too bad this prop isn't just about in private sexwork which is probably 90%

-community enough not to be on the streets.
+who respect the community enough not to be on the streets.

 8/16/08 Update San Francisco Decriminalization Ballot Initiative Update